 A computer is simply a machine that stores data (eg numbers and pictures), interacts with devices (eg a keyboard) and executes programs.
 For further information on terms used within programming please refer to the glossary.

-Like a good recipe, a computer program clearly tells you the quantities of ingredients needed, how they are to be combined, the method in which it is made, and how long it has to cook for.
+Like a good recipe, a computer program clearly tells you the quantities of ingredients needed, how they’re to be combined, the method in which it is made, and how long it has to cook for.

 The action of designing and implementing a computer program is called programming.
 To write a computer game from scratch is a complex task requiring a team of highly-skilled programmers.

-Here we will not be starting from scratch, but you will develop programming skills to modify a code within a computer program.
+Here we’ll not be starting from scratch, but you’ll develop programming skills to modify a code within a computer program.
 The outcome being a game that can be played on an Android phone or tablet, or even a computer.

-Programs are written in various programming languages, such as Java, which you will be introduced to in this course.
+Programs are written in various programming languages, such as Java, which you’ll be introduced to in this course.